Falilah/rust_excercises/readme.md

     **Instructions**

     Given a string containing brackets [], braces {}, parentheses (), or any combination thereof, verify that any and all pairs are matched and nested correctly.
 Any other characters should be ignored.
 For example, `"{what is (42)}?"` is balanced and `"[text}"` is not.

+10) # `collatz()` Instruction
+    The Collatz Conjecture or 3x+1 problem can be summarized as follows:

+    Take any positive integer n.
+If n is even, divide n by 2 to get n / 2.
+If n is odd, multiply n by 3 and add 1 to get 3n + 1.
+Repeat the process indefinitely.
+The conjecture states that no matter which number you start with, you will always reach 1 eventually.

+    Given a number n, return the number of steps required to reach 1.

+    Examples
+    Starting with n = 12, the steps would be as follows:

+    1. 12
+    2. 6
+    3. 3
+    4. 10
+    5. 5
+    6. 16
+    7. 8
+    8. 4
+    9. 2
+    10. 1

+    Resulting in 9 steps.
+So for input n = 12, the return value would be 9.